Just because it looks like science doesn’t mean it is

 Studies Cited by AVMA & CIDRAP

-Study 1: It is entirely focused on commercially available dry, canned, and raw foods available and purchased from various outlets within Portugal.
+Study 1: It is entirely focused on commercially available cooked dry and canned pet foods and RMBD available and purchased from various outlets within Portugal.
 This is not a sample that can be compared to the U.S., because we have different supply chains, manufacturing processes, and standards for our commercial RMBDs.
 Commercial RMBDs within the U.S. have additional steps that reduce the risks of pathogen contamination, within the manufacturing and distribution processes, such as high-pressure pasteurization.
 The authors state the following: 9 out of 9 of raw samples contained an MDR pathogen, while 8 out of 15 dry samples contained an MDR pathogen, and 2 out of 22 canned/wet samples contained an MDR pathogen.

-Limitations & flaws of study 1: The authors draw the conclusion that close contact between pets and humans fed raw are a public health risk if transmission of MDR strains occurs between dogs and humans.
-This conclusion is a glaring problem considering the authors did not study the transmission of bacteria from dogs to humans.
-In addition, the authors focused on the MDR pathogens within the raw samples and did not fully study the dry and wet samples per their results – even though they clearly carry the same MDR pathogens.
+Limitations & flaws of study 1: The authors draw the conclusion that close contact between pets fed raw diets and humans are a public health risk if transmission of MDR strains occurs between dogs and humans.
+This conclusion is a glaring problem considering the aim of the study was not to identify the transmission of bacteria from dogs to humans.
+In addition, the authors focused on the MDR pathogens within the raw samples and did not fully study the dry and wet samples per their results – even though they clearly carried the same MDR pathogens.
 Further, both the CIDRAP article and the AVMA completely ignore the fact that these foods are isolated to Portugal, and that the same MDR pathogens also occur in dry and wet food varieties.
 This likely indicates significant agricultural and meat distribution problems within Portugal.

 Limitations & flaws of study 2: This study did not call out diet, as one of the variables, focused on for this research, meaning that it is likely that both cats and dogs were eating a variety of foods including dry, wet, and RMBDs.
 Therefore, this study should not have been used by CIDRAP or the AVMA in an attempt to substantiate their claim.
 It would have been nice to know the results of this study, based on the diet of the companion animal in the household.
 The prevalence of this gene is significant but is unlikely associated solely with the practice of feeding RMBDs to companion animals.
 Rather, the prevalence of this gene in humans and pets is likely multifactorial and complex.

-Study 3: This study is still in progress and is assessing the relevance of companion animal husbandry, in the colonization of MDR organisms of hospital patients.
+Study 3: This exploratory case-control study is still in progress and was presented as an abstract of a study protocol to assess the relevance of companion animal husbandry, in the colonization of MDR organisms of hospital patients.
 The authors examined a group of 1,500 humans, of which 495 (33%) tested positive for MDR organisms.
 In total, 296 (20%) participants owned at least 1 pet.
 There was no significant difference in the prevalence of MDR organisms, in the pet-owning and non-pet owning groups.

 Limitations & flaws of study 3: This study was not related to RMBDs.
 The authors are looking for a much larger sample size, so it is not yet complete.
 Meaning, we must take into consideration the results above may not be representative of the final results.
 Much like study 2, the authors do not state that the companion animal diet was a variable that was considered, and it would be nice to know how diet potentially could play a role within the animal-owner group.